ONEcampaign/oda_cookbook/src/oda_data_package.md

 ## Code Walkthrough

-This section presents the basic usage of the `oda-data` package.
-The following script retrieves total ODA according to the official definition in constant 2021 Euros, for the 2018-2021 period.
+The following script retrieves total ODA according to the official definition (i.e. ODA flows before 2018 and grant equivalents after) in constant 2021 Euros, for the 2018-2021 period.
+It is important to note that the resulting ODA values are expressed as million currency units.

 ```python
 from oda_data import ODAData, set_data_path